m3g0byt3/BSK/README.md

 # BSK
 (acronym for "contactless multi-tickets" in Russian)

-Simple framework for top-up russian contactless metropolitan multi-tickets "Podorozhnik" and "Sputnik".
+Simple non-official framework for top-up russian contactless metropolitan multi-tickets "Podorozhnik" and "Sputnik".
-Using Moya & Alamofire for networking.
+Using [Moya] & [Alamofire] for networking, [Quick] & [Nimble] for unit-testing.

 ### Features
 ***